 Part of this roadside development was a row of eight almshouses on what later became the Albion Brewery’s frontage, a site that had been leased by Stepney Manor for 500 years in 1673.
-John Pemel, a draper, left £1200 to the Drapers’ Company on trust in 1681 for almshouses in Stepney.
-Property was bought elsewhere in 1694 and by 1698 Pemel’s almshouses stood on the roadside waste immediately outside Whitechapel parish on the west side of the ditch, which had been cleaned up.
-The four almshouses to the west were for freemen of the Drapers’ Company, the four to the east for widows of Stepney mariners.
-What came to be known as Drapers’ Almshouses was a single-storey brick range set behind a forecourt with a pedimented centrepiece over a through-passage.
-The property was sold in 1862–3 to Mann Crossman and Paulin for the Albion Brewery which had grown up behind.
+John Pemel (1622–1681), a Draper, left £1,200 to the Drapers’ Company on trust for almshouses in Stepney.
+The money was invested in property elsewhere and by 1698 Pemel’s almshouses stood on the roadside waste immediately outside Whitechapel parish on the west side of the ditch, which had been cleaned up.
+The four almshouses to the west were for widows of freemen of the Drapers’ Company, the four to the east for widows of Stepney mariners.
+What came to be known as Drapers’ Almshouses was a single- storey brick range set behind a forecourt with a segmentally pedimented centrepiece over a through-passage.
+The property was sold in 1862–3 to Mann Crossman and Paulin for the Albion Brewery which had grown up behind (see below).
 The almshouses were replaced by a new group at another Drapers’ establishment in Bow, only for all those almshouses to move to Tottenham in 1870.
-Around the corner on Dog Row, Captain Robert Fisher had founded a group of five almshouses in 1711.
-These were soon acquired by Trinity House which had its own Trinity Hospital almshouses close by on Mile End Road.
-Fisher’s group was replaced by 1850.1
+Around the corner on Dog Row, Captain Robert Fisher had founded a group of five almshouses for the widows of ships’ commanders in 1711.
+These were soon acquired by Trinity House, which had its own Trinity Hospital almshouses close by on Mile End Road, and two more dwellings were added by William Ogbourne in 1725.
+The group was replaced at Trinity Hospital in 1843.1

 Tower Hamlets Local History Library and Archives, L/THL/D/2/30/171: The National Archives, IR58/84062/5830: Post Office Directories: LMA, P93/MRY1/090; Collage 35140; SC/PZ/ST/01/59: VCH, pp.9, 101–103 ↩